Neil Cottrill: Biography

-Coaching

-Neil retired from full-time badminton in August 1996 and became a lecturer in Sport & Exercise Science in North Wales.
+Neil retired from full-time badminton in August 1996 and became a lecturer in Sport and Exercise Science in North Wales.
 He also started a sports science support and coaching business in 1996 where he has worked with a number of athletes from different sports, improving their fitness and dietary practice.
-The Welsh Badminton Union secured Neil's services to head up their High Performance Centre in North Wales and after working for the WBU for a few years, Neil teamed up with then National coach Chris Rees in the men's doubles at the Welsh Nationals, where they won the event from 1999 to 2002.
-Neil also won the mixed doubles with Jo Muggeridge on 2 occasions.
-Following this return to performance badminton, Neil represented the Welsh team at World and European team competition with his last appearance being at the 2002 Commonwealth games in his home city of Manchester.
+The Welsh Badminton Union secured Neil's services to head up their High Performance Centre in North Wales and after working for the WBU for a few years, Neil teamed up with then National coach Chris Rees in the men's doubles at the Welsh National Badminton Championships, where they won the event from 1999 to 2002.
+Neil also won the mixed doubles with Jo Muggeridge on two occasions.

+Following this return to performance badminton, Neil represented Wales at World and European team competition with his last appearance being for the Welsh team at the 2002 Commonwealth Games in his home city of Manchester.

 Following Neil's badminton career, he moved into education and has spent the majority of his career to date as a lecturer in Sport & Exercise Science.
 Neil led the development of the BSc(Hons) degree in Sports Coaching & Exercise Science initially for the University of Wales, then Bangor University, for which he was the Programme Leader.
 During this time he completed an MSc in Exercise & Nutrition Science and specialises in Dietary Analysis and Training and Recovery.

 Over the last few years, Neil has taken up a role at Badminton England where he is the Head of Coaching, helping to provide coaches with the opportunity to develop their skills and experience at all levels.
 Neil works out of the National Badminton Centre in Milton Keynes and still works with performance badminton players in North Wales.